oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/examples/compute-only/README.md

 - The instance boot volume is set to be backed up per Oracle-managed *silver* backup policy, as defined by *boot_volume.backup_policy* attribute.
 - The instance has in-transit encryption enabled, as defined by *encryption.encrypt_in_transit_on_instance_create* attribute.
 - The instance is a shielded instance, as defined by *platform_type* and *boot_volume.measured_boot* attributes.
+- The instance has only default Cloud Agent plugins (management and monitoring) enabled, as *cloud_agent.plugins* attribute is undefined.

 For INSTANCE-3:
 - The instance is based on "VM.Standard.E4.Flex" shape, as defined by the *shape* attribute.